Introduction / History

 Until the past decade all Aiton were farmers, fishermen and hunters, but in recent years an increasing number of people have become businessmen, teachers and labourers in the nearby townships in both the government and private sectors.

 All Aiton are followers of Theravada Buddhism, which they brought with them when they migrated into India more than 200 years ago.
-They also 'worship Medham Medhphi, their deity, every morning and evening.
-The vyas-chow chanq, the diviner, is called for treatment of the indisposed.'
-There are no known Christians among the Aiton.
-They have never appeared on lists of unreached people groups in India, but God has not forgotten them and desires that they may know him as Lord and Saviour.
+They also worship Medham Medhphi, their deity, every morning and evening.
+The vyas-chow chanq, the diviner, is called for treatment of the indisposed.
+God has not forgotten them and desires that they may know him as Lord and Savior.